 The proposed works, when constructed, are to comply with the Building Code of Australia (BCA) and relevant Australian Standards.
-The Department has also considered whether any upgrades to the building are required as part of its assessment in accordance with section 64 of the EP&A Regulation.
+The Department has also considered whether any upgrades to the building are required as part of its assessment in accordance with section 64 of the EP&A Regs.
+The Department notes that compliance with relevant requirements is to be determined at the construction certificate stage by the certifier and in accordance with conditions of consent.